jaspervdj/jaspervdj/posts/2018-03-08-handle-pattern.markdown

    weeks in
 5. You add another parameter, or another method, mostly for one specific interface
-6. This causes some promblems or inconsistencies for interfaces
+6. This causes some problems or inconsistencies for interfaces
 7. Go back to (4)

-What you end up with is a leaky abstraction that is the _product_ of all concrete implementations -- where you what really wanted is the _greatest common divisor_.
+What you end up with is a leaky abstraction that is the _product_ of all concrete implementations -- where what you really wanted is the _greatest common divisor_.

 There's no magic bullet to avoid broken abstractions so my advice is usually to